Table.to_xml

 - If a column in

-is raised as an error. - If any incomming columns aree not specified in one of
+element_columns,attribute_columnsorvalue_columnis not in the input table, aMissing_Input_Columnsis raised as an error. - If any incomming columns aree not specified in one of

-is reported according to theon_problems
+element_columns,attribute_columnsorvalue_column, aUnexpected_Extra_Columnsis reported according to theon_problemssetting.